llSourcell/Modeling_Evolution_with_TensorflowJS/README.md

 *The objective of this function is to introduce randomness in the population by tweaking the weights in the Neural network (brain) of a creature.*

 This function accepts a mutation rate as its parameter.
 The mutation rate, which is usually about 1 - 2%, is in fact the probability of introduction of randomness.

+## Credits

+The credits for this code go to [adityathebe](https://github.com/adityathebe/evolutionSimulator).
+I've merely created a wrapper to get people started.